Dan-Matthews-23/finishing-touch/README.md

 #### Header

-The header incorperates the project title and nav bar.
+The header incorporates the project title and nav bar.

 #### Navbar